 This MSc is designed to meet the career needs and personal aspirations of students with a particular interest in sport and exercise science.
 The advantage of this research degree is that you can build a specialism in sport and exercise science, whilst having the opportunity to develop your own ideas.
 The programme is designed to prepare you for a career in research or academia.
 We currently offer the MSc by Research in a range of different subject areas, depending upon the specialist research interests of members of our staff.

 With an emphasis on applied theory, practical work and community engagement, this programme aims to provide students with a multidisciplinary understanding of sport science with an option to specialise in a particular area.

 Our MSc Sports Therapy aims to prepare students to apply sports science knowledge and principles to the assessment and treatment of injuries within a sporting context.
-The course is designed to develop skills in pitch side first aid and trauma management, clinical injury assessment and competency in planning and implementing appropriate treatment and rehabilitation programmes for a range of sports injuries.
+The programme has been developed in collaboration with The Society of Sports Therapists, an accrediting regulatory body for Sports Therapy programmes.